-(Performed at assembly and after every 50 jumps or 120 days, whichever comes first.)
+Performed at assembly and after every 50 jumps or 120 days, whichever comes first.

-As mentioned above, your Performance Designs canopy must be inspected thoroughly before it is jumped the first time and periodically thereafter.
+Your canopy must be inspected thoroughly before it is jumped the first time and periodically thereafter.
 This procedure is more thorough than the inspection which should be completed each time the parachute is packed.

-You or your rigger should inspect your parachute system in a clean, well-lighted area that will allow you to spread the main canopy out.
+Your rigger should inspect your parachute system in a clean, well-lighted area in which the canopy can be spread out.

-Here is one recommended procedure for inspecting your Performance Designs main canopy.
-Consult the owner=s manual for your rig and other components for instructions on inspecting them.
+Here is one recommended procedure.
+Consult the owner's manuals for your rig and other components for instructions on inspecting them.
 It's best to inspect your canopy in a careful, systematic way.
 We recommend starting at the top of the canopy and working down to the risers.
 You should leave the canopy attached to the rig.

-- 1. Bridle attachment.
-Check to be sure the bridle is correctly attached to the canopy.
-Check the integrity of the canopy fabric and reinforcement tapes in the area where the bridle ring is attached. - 2.
-Top surface.
-Spread the canopy out on its bottom surface and inspect the top surface.
-Look for rips, stains, or failed seams.
-Check the fabric strength by grabbing a handful of fabric in each hand and trying to tear the canopy with a moderate tug. - 3.
-Bottom surface.
-Turn the canopy over and spread it out to inspect the bottom surface.
-Check for rips, stains, and failed seams.
-Check the fabric strength (see #2 above).
-Check the line attachment points. - 4.
+- 1) Bridle attachment: Be sure the bridle is correctly attached to the canopy.
+Check the integrity of the canopy fabric and reinforcement tapes in the area where the bridle ring is attached. - 2) Top surface: Spread the canopy out on its bottom surface and inspect the top skin.
+Look for rips, stains or failed seams.
+Check the fabric strength. - 3) Bottom surface: Turn the canopy over and spread it out to inspect bottom skin.
+Check for rips, stains, failed seams.
+Check fabric strength and line attachment points. - 4.
 Inspect each rib from the leading edge to the tail by looking inside each cell.
 Pay extra attention to line and bridle attachment points. - 5.
 Lay the canopy out neatly on one side, stacking each rib on top of the others.
 Check that all lines in each line group are the same length and that the trim differential between each line group is correct for this canopy.
-Check the condition of the stabilizers and slider stops. - 6.
-Suspension lines.
-Check the full length of each line for damage and wear.
-Look for fraying at all cascades (the Y-shaped junction of two lines) and where each line attaches to the connector link. - 7.
-Slider.
-Be sure the fabric isn=t torn, that the grommets are undamaged and have no sharp edges, and that they are securely attached to the slider. - 8.
-Risers.
-Be sure the barrels of the connector links are tightened and the slider stops are properly positioned.

-The toggles must be installed correctly and must match the

-guide ring and Velcro on the risers.
-Checking this installation must be done by a rigger.
-Be sure the riser release system is assembled correctly and that it will function when activated.

-9. The rest of the assembly.
-Follow the instructions in the rig manufacturer s owner3s manual to inspect the rest of your parachute system.
+Check condition of stabilizers and slider stops. - 6.
+Suspension lines: Check the full length of each line for damage and wear.
+Look for fraying at all cascades (Y-shaped junction of two lines) and where each line attaches to the connector link. - 7.
+Slider: Be sure the fabric isn't torn and that the grommets are undamaged, have no sharp edges and are securely attached to the slider. - 8.
+Risers: Be sure the barrels of the connector links are tightened and the slider stops properly positioned. - 9.
+The toggles must be installed correctly and must match the guide ring and Velcro on the risers.
+A rigger must check this installation.
+Be sure the riser release system is assembled correctly and that it will function when activated. - 10.
+The rest of the assembly: Follow the instructions in the rig manufacturer's owner's manual to inspect the rest of your parachute system.